Tag: Lili Chan

 It was in the midst of reflecting on her features that he recalled having paused, some months earlier, on an item in the weekly Victorian Police Gazette – one that had caught his eye by departing from the usual notices concerning people wanted for questioning, prisoners discharged from gaol and the like.
 He retrieved the number from the bottom of a tea chest packed with old copies of the journal in a corner of the storeroom by the stables.

-“The whereabouts of a missing heiress are sought.
+“The whereabouts of a missing beneficiary are sought.
 The Cantonese woman, of Anglo-Chinese descent, has been traced from the United States, where she spent several years after leaving China, to the Colony.
-Information has come to light concerning her entitlement to a handsome fortune, of which she is not likely to be aware.
+Information has come to light concerning her entitlement to a considerable inheritance, of which she is not likely to be aware.
 Contact should be made with Chief Commissioner Chomley.”

 The memory of the notice clung to him.
 The next day he rode to the Jade Phoenix, and presently laid the gazette before Miss Chan.
 The proprietress looked up from the page and bathed the detective in the cool liquid of her unblinking gaze.